wpmetabox/docs/_docs/field-settings.md

 ---
-title: Define Fields
+title: Field Settings
 ---

-Each field in a meta box is an array of its own attributes.
+Each field contains settings to determine where and how data is loaded and saved.
+All fields share some common settings, but also offer unique settings per field type.

-## Common field attributes
+## Common settings

-Each field of a meta box can have the following attributes:

-Attribute | Description
+Name | Description
 --- | ---
 `name` | Name of the custom field.
 It'll be displayed in the meta box.
 Optional.
 Without name, the field input is 100% width.
 `id` | ID of the field.
 Required.
 Must be unique. **It will be used as `meta_key`**.
 It's a good practice to use only numbers, letters, and underscores.